-Washington is balking at suggestions by the EU that any agreement to replace the Kyoto Protocol on global warming should require developed countries to cut their emissions by 25 to 40 percent of 1990 levels by 2020.
+The EU wanted an agreement to require developed countries to cut their emissions by 25 to 40 percent of 1990 levels by 2020.
+The United States opposes those targets, along with Japan and Canada.

-The Kyoto Protocol was passed 10 years ago by the United Nations Framework Convention on Climate Change with the goal of limiting greenhouse gas concentrations in the atmosphere.
+The United Nations Framework Convention on Climate Change passed the Kyoto Protocol 10 years ago, with the goal of limiting greenhouse gas concentrations in the atmosphere.

-While 175 nations and the European Economic Community have ratified it, the United States has not.
+While 175 parties -- including the European Union -- ratified it, the United States has not.
 E-mail to a friend

 CNN's Dan Rivers contributed to this report.